springboardmentor28126u/WebScanPro-Web-Applicaon-Security-Testing-Tool-Batch13/MILESTONE 1/Week-1.md

 <img width="1569" height="884" alt="image" src="https://github.com/user-attachments/assets/a65ffc88-e64a-40af-9248-f14a4de2c139" />

 ## B. DVWA Deployment

-- Pull Image
+DVWA was deployed using Docker to create a safe and isolated testing environment.

+The DVWA image was downloaded using:

 docker pull vulnerables/web-dvwa

-- Run Container
+This command fetched the pre-configured DVWA application containing Apache, PHP, and MySQL.

-docker run -d -p 8081:80 vulnerables/web-dvwa
+The container was started using: docker run -d -p 8081:80 vulnerables/web-dvwa

+Here:
--d → Run in background
+- -d runs the container in background

--p 8081:80 → Map local port 8081 to container port 80
+- -p 8081:80 maps local port 8081 to port 80 inside the container

-Access DVWA at:

-http://localhost:8081
+Since DVWA runs on port 80 inside the container, accessing: http://localhost:8081 opens the DVWA application in the browser.
+Docker was used to ensure easy setup, isolation, and safe vulnerability testing.

-~ What is DVWA?
+# ~ What is DVWA?

 DVWA (Damn Vulnerable Web Application) is an intentionally insecure web application designed for: